 State Employment Taxes

-An employer may withhold state income taxes unless the state does not have an individual income tax.
+An employer may withhold state income taxes unless the state does not have a personal individual income tax.

 - South Dakota